Claire56/ruhusa/docs/architecture.md

 # Ruhusa Architecture

 **Architecture status:** Living document
-**Current framework milestone:** v0.5 development **Release status:** Pre-1.0 research framework
+**Current framework milestone:** v0.5 development
+**Release status:** Pre-1.0 research framework

 ---

 ## 1. Purpose

 Ruhusa is an open-source research framework for continuous, least-privilege authorization across AI agents, tools, and multi-agent workflows.

-Its role is narrow by design: the LLM may propose an action, but it never decides whether that action is authorized.
+Its role is intentionally narrow:

+> **The LLM may propose an action, but it never decides whether that action is authorized.**

 Ruhusa sits between agent intent and protected side effects.
-It evaluates whether an action is permitted using deterministic authorization logic, delegation state, revocation state, trusted provenance, scope constraints, policy, and audit controls.
+It evaluates authority using deterministic policy, delegation state, revocation state, canonical provenance, resource and argument constraints, and audit controls.

-Ruhusa is not an agent framework, model router, workflow engine, identity provider, or general-purpose IAM replacement.
+Ruhusa is not an agent framework, workflow engine, model router, identity provider, or general-purpose IAM replacement.

 Its architectural responsibility is to answer:

-> May this principal perform this protected operation, under this task, through this
-> delegation and runtime provenance, at this point in time?
+> May this principal perform this protected operation, under this task, through this authority and runtime provenance, at this point in time?

-As the framework evolves, the broader research question becomes:
+The broader research question is:

-> Has the authority represented by this action remained valid throughout the workflow
-> transformations that produced it?
+> Has the authority represented by this action remained valid throughout the workflow transformations that produced it?

 ---